latent-to/developer-docs/docs/keys/proxies/working-with-proxies.md

 - PracticeProxy: `5CZmB94iEG4Ld7JkejAWToAw7NKEfV3YZHX7FYaqPGh7isXe`

-To give PracticeProxy the ability to order small transfers from PracticeSafeWallet's balance, we'll use the following comand:
+To give PracticeProxy the ability to order small transfers from PracticeSafeWallet's balance immediately (with 0 delay), we'll use the following comand:

 ```bash
 btcli proxy add \